ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2025-07-30-draw-me-a-swordsman.md

 ## Discussion

-Recently, I've been researching how to endow models with tool-use capabilities.
+Recently, I've been conducting research on endowing models with tool-use capabilities.
 I've been too deep into the modelling side, and it's interesting to see and address some of my knowledge gaps from a developer's perspective.
-I'd like to share some of my learnings here:
+I'd like to share some of my learnings below.

-- **Function-calling models are heavily constrained by the tools available to them.**
+### Models are constrained by the tools available to them

+> _"Give me a lever long enough and a fulcrum on which to place it, and I shall move the world."_

 The Aseprite MCP server exposes some basic primitives from drawing a single pixel to basic shapes.
 In reality, pixel artists use different features from Aseprite such as a color picker, multiple onion frames for animations, and more.
 Perhaps this is the reason why the resulting artworks look blocky and basic compared to those created by human artists.

 From a **developer's perspective**, choosing which tools to expose and their task granularity (e.g., drawing pixels -> drawing shapes) is an important aspect of MCP server design.
-  Most models will just work within the constraints of the tools you provided,
+Most models will just work within the constraints of the tools you provided, so figuring out which tool will give you the right amount of leverage from a "very-smart-assistant" is paramount.

+###

 ## Final thoughts